bitwisely/etk/README.md

 * [Elasticsearch](https://github.com/elastic/elasticsearch-js) can be used alongside with Etk without any code change.

 ## API Documentation with Examples
-[Project site](http://saltukalakus.github.io/etk) documents the latest Npm release.
+[Project site](http://saltukalakus.github.io/etk) documents the latest NPM release.

+## TODO
+* Currently project covers a very small subset of possible function calls.
+Please extend the library and open a pull request for merge.
+* Promise support is missing.
+Only callback mechanism is implemented.
+* Browser support is not available yet.

 ## People